miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/route-handlers/functions/template.md

 ```

-## Dynamic status codes and HTTP headers
+## Status codes and headers

-By default, Mirage sets the HTTP code of a response based on the verb being used.
+By default, Mirage sets the HTTP status code of a response based on the verb being used for the route:

+  - GET is 200
+  - PATCH/PUT is 204
+  - POST is 201
+  - DEL is 204

+PATCH/PUT and POST change to 200 if there is a response body.

 Additionally, a header for `Content-Type` is set to `application/json`.

 You can customize both the response code and headers by returning an instance of the `Response` class in your route handler: